segdeha/whatineed/CORDOVA.md

 - `alias cordios='cordova run ios'`
 - `alias cordand='cordova run android'`

-_Note: I have `cordemu` set up to target the emulator in a mode that matches my phone.
+_Note: I have `cordsim` set up to target the emulator in a mode that matches my phone.
 You can launch it this way and change the device using the “Hardware > Device” menu in the simulator app._

 ------